 Interns will visit a number of DHS and Intelligence Community offices throughout the National Capital Region.

-There are a wide variety of positions available at I&A. When applying for the Internship Program, applicants will select their top two areas of interest.
-If selected, I&A will try to place interns in the position that best suits their interest and skill level.
+There are a wide variety of positions available at I&A. If selected, I&A will try to place interns in the position that best suits their interest and skill level.
 Interns may have the opportunity to rotate to other parts of the Office as appropriate.
+The functions performed at I&A in which intern support is requested does not align with the latest organizational structure.
 Possible areas in which the intern may be placed include:

 - Counterterrorism Analysis